Art (ART)

 Prerequisites: None

-Restrictions: Enrollment is limited to students with a major, minor, or concentration in Art, Art History, Book Arts or Pre-Dentistry.
+Restrictions: Enrollment is limited to students with a major in Art, Art History, Book Arts or Pre-Dentistry.

 Equivalent courses: ART 114, ART 211